-Gilford Securities Incorporated, the underwriter of Perficient's initial public offering and placement agent in Perficient's private placement, may also designate one person for election to our Board of Directors for the next three years from the date of the agreement.
+Gilford Securities Incorporated, the underwriter of Perficient's initial public offering and placement agent in Perficient's private placement, may also designate one person for election to our Board of Directors through February 2003.
 To date, Gilford has not designated any persons to the Board of Directors.
-In the event Gilford does not elect to designate a nominee to the Board of Directors, Gilford may designate one person to attend meetings of the Board of Directors as an observer during such three year period.
+In the event Gilford does not elect to designate a nominee to the Board of Directors, Gilford may designate one person to attend meetings of the Board of Directors as an observer during such period.